mmehrazar/AWS-CICD-Palyground/README.md

 Deployment
 https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#AMICatalog:

-        Go to "Community AMIs" and search for "ami-0b043d7dc31a5fba6"  => Lunch Instance with AMI
+        Go to "My AMIs" and search for "ami-0b043d7dc31a5fba6"  => Lunch Instance with AMI

         K8s
         This application can be easily deployed using minikube